-As an optometrist and Lions Club member, it has been an honor to volunteer my services to the California Lions Friends in Sight program.
-When you hear the histories of the patients that they see and realize the great need that is out there, it makes me feel blessed that I am part of a team helping to make a difference in someone’s life.
-The volunteers from California Lions Friends in Sight make you feel instantly welcome and the camaraderie is wonderful.
-Every eye care professional, whether a member of a Lions Club or not, should volunteer with this amazing program, making a difference in individuals’ lives.
-I look forward to joining their team on future vision screening programs.
-Alan Winkelstein, OD
+As an optometrist and Lions Club member, it has been an honor to volunteer my services to this program.
+When you hear the histories of the patients you realize the great need that is out there.
+It makes me feel blessed to be part of a team helping to make a difference in someone’s life.
+The volunteers from California Lions Friends in Sight make you feel instantly welcome, and the camaraderie is wonderful.

-When I worked as an optician it was a job I really enjoyed, helping people see.
-But I didn’t fully realize the impact of this type of work until I started volunteering for the California Lions Friends in Sight.
 I remember my first trip to Tecate, Mexico.
-I saw 3 year olds to 94 year olds.
-I was told how beautiful I was, probably because it was the first time the person in front of me could actually see!
-Not having vision is taken for granted by those of us who can afford to buy glasses or contacts.
-When you first put on a pair of glasses on a 3 year old child, and the child looks at her feet and smiles so big it about covers her face, and then she runs up to her mother and cries out “Mama!” with a big grin and giggle, your heart skips a beat, tears come to your eyes, and your hooked!
-Kathy Jensen-Robinson, Optician
+I saw 3-year-olds to 94-year-olds.
+I was told how beautiful I was, probably because it was the first time the person in front of me could see!
+When you first put on a pair of glasses on a 3 year old child, and the child smiles so big, and then she runs up to her mother and cries out “Mama!” with a big grin and giggle, your heart skips a beat, tears come to your eyes, and your hooked!

-It’s been an honor and a privilege to serve with you for the Lions Club and the CLFIS.
-The patients are usually low income and really need the attention and care that the Lions gives them.
+It’s been an honor and a privilege to serve with the Lions Club and the CLFIS.
+The patients are usually low income and really need the attention and care the Lions give them.
 They get free eye screenings and glasses which they would’ve normally have to pay $200 to $300 for.
-I’ve been volunteering off and on for the past 17 years.
-The Lions have come a long way in 17 years.
-The organization, dispensing, equipment is top notch.
-I plan on always making myself available and when my kids are old enough they will volunteer with me.
+The organization, dispensing, and equipment is top notch.
+I plan on always making myself available and when my kids are old enough, they will volunteer with me.
 I believe it’s important to give back to society.
 Lions is doing an impeccable job.
-Anna Bedrossian, OD

 Working with California Lions Friends in Sight has been a rewarding experience for me.
 It makes me feel like I am making a difference in peoples’ lives.
 Nimesh Pathak, MD